 Format of abstracts

-Graetz (1985) claims that the most common structure for abstracts is Problem-Method-Results-Conclusions, i.e. four parts.
-Many abstracts indeed more or less follow the IMRD structure, consisting of an introduction to the topic, a section on method and results, and finally a concluding part that discusses the findings presented in the article.
+A common structure for abstracts is Problem-Method-Results-Conclusions; many abstracts indeed more or less follow the IMRaD structure, consisting of an introduction to the topic, sections on method and results, and finally a concluding part that discusses the findings presented in the article.
 In a study of research abstracts within the field of applied linguistics, Santos (1996) identified a pattern consisting of five "moves".
 These moves constitute the transitions between the different stages of the abstract, each fulfilling a "communicative purpose" (Santos, p.
 485).
 In brief, the pattern that Santos identified looks like this:

 - Situating the research